chhylp123/FMtree/README.md

 -------
 * We adopt the SACA-K algorithm [1] to build the suffix array, and build BWT from suffix array.
 As such when building the index, the memory requirement of FMtree, Original_s and Original_v is about 5 times larger than that of the input text.

+* Please note that FMtree, Original_s and Original_v do not share a same index.
+For each method, users should build its own index.

 References
 -------